 Clyde suffers from an acute form of professional attention deficit, otherwise known as iPAD.
 This is due, primarily, to his love for wildly divergent ideas and fields of studies.
 First and foremost is his love for his family.
-After that, and in no particular order – architecture, design, physical computing, art + code, burned cheese, the Marx Brothers, Will Rogers and Leadbelly, play, the future, science books, the smell of solder and fresh dug up soil.
+After that, and in no particular order – nature and biomimicry, design, AI, regenerative agriculture, the Make community, the Marx Brothers, Will Rogers, play, the future, science books, the smell of solder and freshly dug up soil.

 Good luck in trying to detect a pattern.
 If there is one, it is simply this – Clyde loves to learn and to make things and has a knack for knowing what lies just around the corner.